openvm-org/openvm/crates/cargo-axiom/README.md

 # Cargo Axiom CLI

-The `cargo axiom` CLI is useful for various tasks related to axVM, such as compiling programs, benching proofs of programs, and more.
+The `cargo axiom` CLI is useful for various tasks related to OpenVm, such as compiling programs, benching proofs of programs, and more.

 ## Development